ClickCease

 • Determination date: 22 May 2026

-• Employment: Class 5 Driver
+• Employment: professional Class 5 Driver

 • Key issues: unjustified dismissal; unjustified suspension; drug and alcohol testing; reasonable cause testing; refusal to test; serious misconduct; verification of complaint; procedural fairness; contribution